Andreas Englund

-Andreas Englund (born 21 January 1996) is a Swedish professional ice hockey defenceman for the Milwaukee Admirals in the American Hockey League (AHL) while under contract to the Nashville Predators of the National Hockey League (NHL).
-Englund was selected by the Ottawa Senators in the second round (40th overall) of the 2014 NHL Entry Draft.
+Andreas Englund (born 21 January 1996) is a Swedish professional ice hockey defenceman for the Detroit Red Wings of the National Hockey League (NHL).
+Englund was selected by the Ottawa Senators in the second round (40th overall) of the 2014 NHL entry draft.

 Playing career

 Englund made his professional debut in the 2013–14 season, with his youth club Djurgårdens IF of the then HockeyAllsvenskan.
 Following the club's promotion Englund made his Swedish Hockey League (SHL) during the 2014–15 season, appearing in 49 games for five points in his rookie campaign.

 After two full seasons in the SHL, marking 95 appearances, Englund left Sweden to sign a three-year, entry-level contract with the Ottawa Senators on 5 April 2016.
 On 3 December 2016, Englund made his NHL debut with the Senators in a 2–0 victory over the Florida Panthers.

 As an impending restricted free agent, and facing a delayed North American season, Englund remained in Sweden by agreeing to a season-long contract with Västerviks IK of the HockeyAllsvenskan on 20 September 2020.
 Due to injury, however, Englund sat out the season.

 With his rights relinquished by the Senators after not receiving a qualifying offer, Englund agreed to a one-year AHL contract with the Colorado Eagles, the primary affiliate of the Colorado Avalanche, on 28 July 2021.
 In the 2021–22 season, Englund featured regularly on the Eagles blueline.
 He registered two goals and 12 points through 57 games to help the Eagles reach the playoffs.